 Awkward story # 3 Gaston le Chat

-This is not the original, but its
+This is not the original, but its a very close recreation done by the marvelous Claire Moles. |

 It didn't get erased..
 Thank goodness the boss found it funny.
 She didn't even erase him.